AIMLOPS-Cohort2-Group4/generate_ai_room_designs/README.md

 ### Train, test, validation and standout split

 Splitted the dataset for training, testing, validation adn standout for model evalutions.
-The split can be done using data_preprocessing/data_split_into_train_test.pyvby specifying the size of test, val and standout dataset size.
+The split can be done using data_preprocessing/data_split_into_train_test.py by specifying the size of test, val and standout dataset size.
-The training datset is uploaded on https://huggingface.co/datasets/nbadrinath/ikea_dataset_4.0
+The training datset is uploaded on https://huggingface.co/datasets/nbadrinath/ikea_dataset_5.0

 ### Fine tuning

-Scripts used for fine tuning is under finetune_scripts folder
+Scripts used for fine tuning is under finetune_scripts folder.
 Set below environment variable for pushing fine tuned model to your huggingface account

 ```
 export HUGGING_FACE_USERNAME= <Your huggingface account username>
 ```

 Choose a script based on the need and execute on a GPU backed machine.